Kaushiikk/wargames/Bandit.md

 **Level 17**

 To find the open and listening ports within the range, we can use nmap and the command `nmap -sV localhost -p31000-32000`.
 This will show all the active ports.
 Then we can find the specific ports that require ssl/tsl.
-We send the connection to these server and try to get the next level user's key.
-Once we get the private key we can store it to a file and use the command `` to access next level.
+We send the connection to these server `openssl s_client -connect localhost:31790 -quiet` and try to get the next level user's key.
+Once we get the private key we can store it to a file and use the command `ssh -i <file name> bandit17@bandit.labs.overthewire.org -p 2220` to access next level.

+**Level 18**

+We can use `diff` to find the difference between password.new and passowrd.old files.
+We can use `diff password.new password.old` to get the next user's password in the first line.

+**Level 19**

+As mentioned in the level description, the .bashrc is modified to exit when we connect.
+This means that ssh is executed when we try to login, thus we can use the command `ssh bandit.labs.overthewire.org -p 2220 -l bandit18 cat readme` to get the password for the next level.

+**Level 20**

+When we `ls` we can see a file with setuid preference which allows the file to be executed as the owner of the file.
+Thus when we try to access the password file of bandit20 we get back the password.
+The command used is `./bandit20-do cat /etc/bandit_pass/bandit20`.

+**Level 21**

+Since we have to send the current level password to the server we can create a one time server in any port using `echo -n '<current password>' | nc -l -p <port number> &`.
+Then we execute the file using the same port number which will read the next level's password.

+**Level 22**

+When we visit the `/etc/cron.d`, we can find a file named bandit22.
+When we `cat` the file, we can find the cron job, When we `cat` the cron job we can find that it stores the password for next level in `/tmp` file.
+Thus we got the password for the next level.

+**Level 23**

+Similar to the last level, we find the cron job which stores the password of bandit23 in the tmp directory and the name of the file is `echo I am user bandit23 | md5sum | cut -d ' ' -f 1`.
+This returnes a value which is the file name in /tmp folder which stores the password.

+**Level 24**